 The Remittance Advice informs of when and how payment for an invoice is made.

-The Remittance Advice is an informational document only and does not require any action
+The Remittance Advice is an informational document only and does not require any action.

 New Remittance Advice can be viewed from the Home Page > Payments > Remittances.